 When times are at their most difficult, you need a Family Law lawyer who will aggressively represent you in your time of need.
-Our Family Law attorneys provide contested and uncontested legal representation services for: divorce, separation, annulment, arbitration, child custody, visitation, child support, division of property assets, debts and more.
+Our Family Law attorneys provide contested and uncontested legal representation services for: divorce, separation, annulment, arbitration, child custody, visitation, child support, division of property assets and debts, and more.
 While a separation agreement is the preferred way of handling your separation, it is not always feasible.
 If that is the case, you will want an experienced trial advocate in your corner ready to fight it out in court.

 Family law attorneys in Wake County are often more interested in posturing than resolving family law disputes.
 As a result, they often employ hard bargaining tactics which emphasize the differences in their positions rather than seeking a common ground for settlement.
 This technique often results in one of the parties filing a Complaint in court which commences litigation.
 The high cost and long delays associated with the Wake County Family Court System often make litigation an impractical method of resolving disputes.
 Parties increasingly find that they are spending more time and money to litigate than the cost to settle the matter.
 The increasing number of lawsuits filed each year is indicative of the unwillingness or inability of parties and their attorneys to effectively utilize negotiation to resolve disputes.
 It is not uncommon for the attorney’s fees, expert witness fees, jury fees, court reporter fees and other related costs to exceed the amount in dispute.
 However, there is a practicable alternative.